What is cefotetan?

 If you are receiving this medication just before a surgery to prevent infection, you may be given only one dose.

-This medication can cause unusual results with certain medical tests, including lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using cefotetan.

-Store unmixed cefotetan powder at room temperature, away from moisture, heat, and light.
+Store unmixed cefotetan at room temperature, away from moisture, heat, and light.
+Do not freeze.

 What happens if I miss a dose?